A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Label-free Coreset Selection

 Next, ZCore applies a coverage-based selection strategy inspired by k-Center Greedy and submodular maximization.
 The goal is to identify a subset such that every point in $\mathcal{T}$ is close to at least one representative sample in $\mathcal{S}$, which is expressed as a score function $s$:

-The key advantage of ZCore is that by eliminating the dependence on model-specific training, it can be applied to any unlabeled dataset without additional computational overhead.
+The key advantage of ZCore is that by eliminating the dependence on model-specific training, it can be applied to any label-free dataset without additional computational overhead.
 However, its reliance on pre-trained representations introduces potential domain bias (similar to other training-free methods).

 Additionally, while ZCore ensures geometric coverage, it does not explicitly account for task-specific importance, which may limit performance in highly specialized applications.